Ljubav, navika, panika

 Ljubav, navika, panika (Love, Habit, Panic) is a Serbian sitcom, originally broadcast from 6 February 2005 to 1 April 2007 on RTV Pink. in 2005, the series was named by Golden Rose of Montreux as one of the best sitcoms.
 It remains one of the most popular Serbian television series from the 2000s.

 The lead roles were portrayed by some of Serbia's best comedians, Seka Sablić, Nikola Simić and Zijah Sokolović; and young actresses Marija Karan and Mirka Vasiljević.
 Karan was replaced by Borka Tomović in 2006.
 Supporting and guest roles include Nada Macanković, Ljiljana Stjepanović, Gorica Popović, Vesna Trivalić, etc. The sitcom was shot in Belgrade.

 Plot

 After many years of marriage, Vera (Seka Sablić) and Mića (Nikola Simić) decide to divorce.
 But, neither Vera nor Mića want to leave the apartment, and their daughters, Maja (Marija Karan) and Janja (Mirka Vasiljević).
 So, they decided to divorce, but to remain living together.
 Vera and Mića are still in love, but they don't want to admit it.
 They're happy making the other one jealous, or making some jokes to each other.
-Their fights and many other situations make this show very amusing.